 The Campus Police Department collects and compiles crime and disciplinary statistics in compliance with the Clery Act as reported to them and to local law enforcement agencies, and prepares this Annual Security Report based on that information.
 The College has a procedure that allows for voluntary, confidential reporting of crimes for inclusion in the Annual Security Report.
-The web address is: http://www.schoolcraft.edu/scaware/sc-aware.
+The web address is: SC Aware - Student Relations - Schoolcraft College.
 The link is in the same location at the bottom of the Schoolcraft College website www.schoolcraft.edu homepage.